studylab1/SAMR-Enum-Lab/Laboratory_Setup.md

 # Laboratory Setup for SAMR Enumeration in Multi-Forest Trust Configurations

 This page outlines the laboratory environment created to simulate multiple Active Directory forest trust configurations for investigating SAMR (Security Account Manager Remote) enumeration attacks.
-The setup is specifically designed to analyze how various trust relationships between forests impact SAMR enumeration, with a focus on identifying security risks related to cross-forest reconnaissance and privilege escalation.
+The setup is specifically designed to analyze how various trust relationships between forests and objects ACL impact SAMR enumeration, with a focus on identifying security risks related to cross-forest reconnaissance and privilege escalation.
 Rather than providing a step-by-step guide for building the lab, this page describes the essential components and the final structure of the environment, allowing flexibility in how the implementation is carried out.
 Administrators may choose different methods to achieve the same configuration, depending on their tools and expertise.
 This approach highlights the intended outcome rather than the specific steps, as there are multiple ways to set up the lab while arriving at an identical result.

 ## Security Considerations.
 **⚠️ Important Security Note:**